-- The Snap to Contour an option will snap the selected anchor point to any line you position it on-see Contour Editor Options on page 158. - The Snap and Align an option lets you snap the selected anchor point to any existing line while displaying temporary rulers as a guide that you can also snap your anchor point to-see Contour Editor Options on page 158. - The Snap to Grid option snaps your selection according to the currently enabled grid.
+- The Snap to Contour option will snap the selected anchor point to any line you position it on-see Contour Editor Options on page 157. - The Snap and Align option lets you snap the selected anchor point to any existing line while displaying temporary rulers as a guide that you can also snap your anchor point to-see Contour Editor Options on page 157.